ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 The product data that is ultimately published to the EarthCODE Open Science Catalog is the result of a workflow being executed on an integrated platform, using well-defined input data and parameters.
 The metadata describing these objects is compliant with the **EarthCODE FAIR principles**, which focus on making results:
 - **Findable**: Metadata is indexed and searchable via the [Open Science Catalog](https://opensciencedata.esa.int/catalog) using STAC and OGC API standards.
 Unique identifiers and tags make content easy to discover.
 EarthCODE provides additional functionality to support this by offering to assign DOIs to published items.
 - **Accessible**: Data and workflows are published to persistent storage, such as the ESA Project Results Repository (PRR), and openly linked via the catalog.
-- **Interoperable**: Data products use common standards such as NetCDF, .Zarr to ensure intraoperability.
+- **Interoperable**: Data products use common standards such as NetCDF, Zarr to ensure intraoperability.
 Metadata formats and workflow definitions follow community standards like STAC, CWL, and openEO, ensuring compatibility across tools and platforms.
 - **Reusable**: Resources are enriched with documentation, provenance,licensing, configuration details, and versioning.

 Importantly, EarthCODE doesn't only describe results—it enables others to act on them.
 Published experiments in the Open Science Catalog can be directly reused on compatible EarthCODE platforms, assuming the user has the required permissions and resources.